-- Residual organic soil

-- Cracks and other damage to the instrument

-- Integrity of fiber optic bundles

-- Use of magnification

-- 2. Both ST911 and AORN Endoscope Reprocessing Guidelines2 state to consider inspection with borescope.
-According to ST91, inspection using magnification and additional illumination might identify residues more readily than the unaided eye.

-- Tools, such as video borescopes of an appropriate dimension (length and diameter), may be used to visually inspect the internal channels of some medical devices.

-- Methods able to quantitatively or chemically detect organic residues, undetectable using visual inspection, should be considered and included in facility policies and procedures on device cleaning.
+- Residual organic soil - Cracks and other damage to the instrument - Integrity of fiber optic bundles - Use of magnification - 2.
+Both ST911 and AORN Endoscope Reprocessing Guidelines2 state to consider inspection with borescope.
+"According to ST91, inspection using magnification and additional illumination will identify residues and/or more readily than the unaided eye." - Tools, such as video borescopes of an appropriate dimension (length and diameter), can be used to visually inspect the accessible internal channels and document their condition. - Methods able to quantitatively or chemically detect organic residues that are undetectable using visual inspection should be implemented. - According to AORN VII.c.1., "Internal channels of flexible endoscopes may be inspected using an endoscopic camera or borescope.
+[2: High Evidence]

-- 3. According to AORN VII.c.1., "Internal channels of flexible endoscopes may be inspected using an endoscopic camera or borescope.
-[2: High Evidence] Endoscopic cameras and borescopes penetrate the lumen and allow for improved visual inspection."2 - 4.
-In AAMI ST793, visual inspection is described as a verification of the cleaning process.
-Section 7.6.4.5 states the following: - After completing the cleaning process, personnel should visually inspect each item carefully to detect any visible soil - Inspection using enhanced visualization tools such as lighted magnification and video borescopes might identify residues not observable by the unaided eye - Visual inspection alone may not be sufficient for assessing the efficacy of cleaning processes; the use of methods that are able to measure or detect organic residues that are not detectable using visual inspection should be considered in facility cleaning policy and procedures (see Annex D for available methods). - 5.
-Also, the IAHCSMM Endoscope Reprocessing Manual 4 2017 states the following: - "The most important areas for inspection are the lumens that run through the endoscope.
-Lumens pose a cleaning challenge because of their narrow structure that prevents visualization during the cleaning; 'therefore, it is important to always check lumens for cleanliness after cleaning.
-Visual inspection of lumens can be accomplished using a borescope, a small flexible fiberoptic device that enables visualization of otherwise inaccessible areas within endoscope lumens." - 6.
-According to the SGNA Position Statement on Management of Endoscopic Accessories, Valves, and Water and Irrigation Bottles in the Gastroenterology Setting5, "A comprehensive quality control program for reusable medical devices should be implemented and include, but not limited to the following: - "Visual inspection and equipment testing to identify conditions that may affect the cleaning or disinfection process.
-Damaged reusable items should be removed from use.
-Follow facility protocol for returning device. - "Procedures for monitoring the useful life of medical devices that include visual inspection, scheduled maintenance, and removal of equipment from use based on manufacturer's guideline." - 7.
-The CMS ASC Infection Control Surveyor Worksheet 6 and the CMS Survey and Cert Worksheets 7 state that surveyor should be looking for the following steps to be performed in facilities. - a.
-Section 3.A.6 states, "Flexible endoscopes are inspected for damage and leak tested as part of each reprocessing cycle."
-6 b.
-Section 3.B.5's worksheet reads, "Items are thoroughly pre-cleaned according to the manufacturer's instructions and visually inspected for residual soil prior to sterilization."
-7
+Endoscopic cameras and borescopes penetrate the lumen and allow for improved visual inspection."2

+- 3. In AAMI ST793, visual inspection is described as a verification of the cleaning process.
+Section 7.6.4.5 states the following: - After completing the cleaning process, personnel should visually inspect each item carefully to detect any visible soil. - Inspection using enhanced visualization tools such as lighted magnification and video borescopes might identify residues not observable by the unaided eye. - Visual inspection alone may not be sufficient for assessing the efficacy of cleaning processes; the use of methods that are able to measure or detect organic residues that are not detectable using visual inspection should be considered in facility cleaning policy and procedures (see Annex D for available methods). - 4.
+Also, the HSPA Endoscope Reprocessing Manual4 2022 states, "Endoscopes have many internal components.
+The lumens (channels) that run through the endoscope are important areas for inspection.
+Lumens pose a challenge because their narrow structure prevents visualization during cleaning; it is important therefore, to always check lumens for cleanliness after cleaning.
+Visual inspection of lumens can be accomplished using a borescope, a small flexible fiberoptic device that enables - 5.
+According to the SGNA Position Statement on Management of Endoscopic Accessories, Valves, and Water and Irrigation Bottles in the Gastroenterology Setting5, "A comprehensive quality control program for reusable medical devices should be implemented and include, but not limited to the following: